PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 ## Summary

 It is essential to optimize your code before going to multi-GPU training since the inefficiencies will only be magnified otherwise.
 The more GPUs you request in a Slurm job, the longer you will wait for the job to run.
-Optimize your code and then scale it.
+If you can get your work done using an optimized script running on a single GPU then proceed that way.
+Do not use multiple GPUs if your GPU efficiency is low.
+The average GPU efficiency on Della is around 50%.

 Next, we focus on scaling the code to multiple GPUs (go to [next section](../02_pytorch_ddp)).